$89.00

 - Question: Which lymph node finding is INCONSISTENT with lymphoma?

-- Question: The transparent gelatinous mass related to gas pneumopexy is found in which chamber?
+- Question: The transparent gelatinous mass related to gas pneumopexy (retinal detachment repair) is found in which chamber?

 - Question: Covering one eye and bringing fingers into quadrants to test visual fields documents:

-- Question: For adolescent microcytic hypochromic anemia, initial labs to order are:
+- Question: For adolescent microcytic hypochromic anemia (most common cause), initial labs to order:

-- Question: Mediterranean descent with microcytic anemia and normal RDW should be evaluated with gel electrophoresis for:
+- Question: Mediterranean descent with microcytic anemia and normal RDW—evaluate with gel electrophoresis for:

 - Question: Macrocytic anemia evaluation should include:

-- Question: Immediate evidence erythropoietin is working in ESRD anemia is:
+- Question: Immediate evidence erythropoietin is working in ESRD anemia:

 - Question: For angioedema, the body parts most commonly involved are: